 By the time I met my uncle's wife, the little girl grown up, in the late 1940s, I knew she had joined the military in World War II, as had my uncle.
 That's how they met.
 In the early 1950s they and their three little boys lived just three doors down the street from us in Missouri.
 I probably saw my aunt every day in those years, but it never occurred to me that her life had been anything other than an ordinary one.
 The only tragic thing I ever knew about her childhood was that she had been attacked by a dog when she was very young.
 It was a German Shepherd, she told me when I asked out of childish curiosity how she got the scar that began over one eye, crossed at an angle over the bridge of her nose, and continued across the opposite cheek.
 I never thought to ask another question, and if she ever told any old stories, I never heard them.

-We still lived in Missouri when my aunt and uncle and their boys moved away.
-They moved first to California (I think), where her brother was living, and then to the East Texas town where she had grown up.
+We still lived in Missouri when my aunt and uncle and their boys moved away to the East Texas town where she had grown up.
 It was on a vacation to visit them there a few years later that my mother met my soon-to-be stepfather and changed the geographical course of my own life.

 Time passed, and on a late-spring day in the mid-1960s, when I was a young mother with two babies of my own, one of my nearly-grown cousins called me.
 "I just wanted to tell you we have a new brother," he said, going on to explain that a young man and his wife had visited my aunt on the Mother's Day celebrated days earlier.
 That young man, in his 20s then, was my aunt's eldest son.
 My cousin said that his mother had gotten pregnant in her teens, that my uncle had known about it since before they married, and that their whole family was thrilled to welcome the young man into their midst.
 He also said--I remember this clearly: "She says they forced her to give up her baby for adoption."
 That part of this story did not have a happy ending.
 My aunt's firstborn son, lost to her for so many years, died of an illness about a year after they reunited.